Recall effort against Seattle City Councilmember Kshama Sawant can move forward, state’s highest court rules

 The charges, by state law, must represent “misfeasance, malfeasance or violation of the oath of office.”

-In October, the court ended an effort to recall Seattle Mayor Jenny Durkan, finding the charge against her — that she allowed police to use tear gas without concern for the health of the community — was “factually and legally insufficient.”
+In October, the court ended an effort to recall Seattle Mayor Jenny Durkan, finding the charge against her — that she allowed police to use tear gas without concern for the health of the community — was “insufficient” to let a recall go forward.

 The city of Seattle is covering the legal costs for both Sawant and Durkan in their recall defenses.